Anpanman: Villains

 A skeleton who often works with Baikinman and Dokin-chan.
-Although he seems scary on the outside, he is very weak and often falls to pieces, and can magically put the pieces back.
+Although he seems scary on the outside, he is very weak, often falling to pieces, but can magically putting himself back together.
 He is neither a hero nor a villain.
 His special attack is the Bone Boomerang, where he takes off one of his bones and throws it.
-He is also in love with Dokin-chan and often stalks her.
+He is in love with Dokin-chan and often stalks her.
 He first appeared in Fly!
 Fly!
 Chibigon.
 In the English Tubi and Netflix dubs, he is called Horror.